cristianastan2/AOES-CLIM670-NCAR-CESM-Troubleshooting/_episodes/02-xml-files-runtime.md

 ### Some Common Configuration Changes
 `STOP_N`: Run length time interval

-`STOP_OPTION': number of intervals to run during the specified wall clock time `RESUBMIT`: number of times to resubmit a run
+`STOP_OPTION`: number of intervals to run during the specified wall clock time

+`RESUBMIT`: number of times to resubmit a run

 > ## Configure your New Case